pingidentity/pingidentity-devops-getting-started/11-docker-compose/02-replicated-pair/README.md

 * Go to [https://localhost:8443/console](https://localhost:8443/console)
 * Log in with `Administrator / 2FederateM0re`

+> Note: The admin console is running in the pingdataconsole_1 container, not pingdirectory.

 Make a change to a user entry on one of the containers.
 To look at the containers that docker-compose started:

 `docker-compose ps`